What are threadworms?

 Threadworms are tiny, very thin white worms up to 13 millimetres long that live in the intestine and around the anus (bottom).
 They are also called pinworms.
 They look like small threads of white cotton, hence their name.
 They are widespread in Australia.
+Threadworms (Enterobius vermicularis) are the only type of worm infection commonly seen in Australia, and they are widespread.
 Although people of any age can get them, children are the most susceptible.

-After the eggs have been ingested they pass into a person’s small intestine (bowel) where they hatch and mature.
+After the eggs have been ingested, they pass into a person’s small intestine (bowel) where they hatch into larvae which then migrate to the colon and mature.
 A few weeks after hatching out these worms can reproduce — usually about a month later.
 When the worms are fully grown, the female comes out onto the skin around the bottom at night and lays eggs.
-At this time, symptoms may develop, including the classic one of a severe ‘itchy bottom’.
-The worms can also often be seen on bowel movements or around the anus especially at night.

 Threadworms do not go away by themselves, and people do not build up immunity to them, so they must be treated in order to eradicate them totally from the body.

 They are more embarrassing than anything else, because they can cause an irresistible urge to scratch the bottom.
 They are generally harmless and don’t cause long-term damage.
 However, scratching can aggravate the problem and make it more difficult to treat.

 If you think you or your child has worms, you should see your doctor, who may do tests to diagnose the condition and identify the type of worm involved.
 The doctor may do a ‘sticky tape test’, which involves gently pressing a clear piece of adhesive against the anal skin, then examining the tape under a microscope to look for eggs.
 This is best done first thing in the morning before any eggs are washed or wiped away.

 If another type of worm is suspected, you may need to give a stool sample for testing.

 Treatment for threadworms